 Modern EORs use technology to automate many employment processes.
 This reduces manual work and helps ensure accuracy and consistency.

-- Automated payroll processing
+- Automated payroll processing with real-time calculations

-- Real-time compliance updates
+- Real-time compliance updates and alerts

-- Self-service employee portals
+- Self-service employee portals for payslips and documents

-- Integration capabilities with your HR systems
+- API integration capabilities with your existing HR and finance systems

 Cost Structure